vphong/CropCircle/README.md

 # CropCircle

 Clone the repo, make sure CocoaPods is installed, `pod install`, run the app in simulator!
+Made using [TOCropViewController by TimOliver](https://github.com/TimOliver/TOCropViewController).

 Demo: